Treatment with Lupron Depot

 Lupron Depot belongs to a class of drugs called gonadotropin-releasing hormone agonists (GnRHa).
 Lupron Depot is a synthetic version of naturally occurring GnRH.
 In combination with iron, Lupron Depot is used before surgery to help improve anemia that can result from excessive bleeding due to fibroids.

 Lupron Depot is not a method of birth control.
 Even though you may not have periods, unprotected intercourse could result in pregnancy.
-You should use nonhormonal birth control such as condoms, a diaphragm with contraceptive jelly, or an IUD to prevent pregnancy.
+You should use nonhormonal birth control such as condoms, a diaphragm with contraceptive jelly, or a copper IUD to prevent pregnancy.
 If you think you have become pregnant while on Lupron Depot, talk to your doctor immediately.

 Lupron Depot, when used in combination with iron, may help improve some parts of your total blood count if you develop anemia due to uterine fibroids.
 Your doctor may give you Lupron Depot and an iron supplement for up to 3 months before fibroid surgery.